barryclark/jekyll-now/temp.md

 <img alt="Photo by Kalea Jerielle" src="https://delabassee.com/images/blog/eye.jpg" width="85%" style="box-shadow: 0px 0px 20px 0px rgba(0,0,0,0.5);"/>
 </p>

 OpenCV offers 'official' distributions for [Windows, iOS and Android](https://opencv.org/releases/) but none for Linux and macOS.
-In addition, it's not even clear if the Windows distribution includes the Java bindings.

 This _'how-to'_ explains how to build the latest version of OpenCV (4.2+) with its Java JNI bindings on Linux and macOS.
 The [latest Java version](https://jdk.java.net), 14 at the time of writing, is used as all the OpenCV Java material seems to be stuck on Java 8 (and OpenCV 3).
 The latest and greatest OpenCV and Java versions are used but this obviously work using different versions.
 Producing builds on Windows is just a matter of properly installing and configuring the native toolchain, and configure the respective Java paths.